pricing

 Understanding Software Development Costs

-An underlying assumption of this question is that a finite amount of money exists such, once invested, will result in a final product.
-Such a product can then be used for a long time without major recurring investments - much like a house which is expensive to build, but you can then live in it without additional costs (excluding property taxes, occasional upgrades, and minor fixes when things do break).
+An underlying assumption of this question is that a finite amount of money exists, which, once invested, will result in a final product.
+Such a product can then be used for a long time without major recurring investments, much like a house, which is expensive to build, but you can then live in it without additional costs (excluding property taxes, occasional upgrades, and minor fixes when things do break).

-You normally have a pretty good idea of what kind of a house you want, it just needs to be designed and built.
+You normally have a pretty good idea of what kind of house you want; it just needs to be designed and built.
 Predictable pricing is usually an expectation before you start the building process.

 Is this a good analogy for creating a software product?
-Yes, and we call it ‘Custom Software Development’.
+Yes, and we call it ‘Fixed-scope Development’.
 But it is not the only option.

 What is the second option?